unameit10000000/spectoad/docs/PLAN.md

 PS: If you think including x, y or z is an absolute MUST, please let us know.
 We're open to suggestions.
 See [contributing](CONTRIBUTING.md).

+## System details

+Checkout [system details](SYSTEM.md) for details of how this system is going to work.

+Additional resources can be found on [google drive](https://drive.google.com/drive/folders/1jkVUpNy3wMtiLkbKQY05o6VpHKxLTLkQ?usp=drive_link)

 ## Roadmap ✅

 ### Pre-Launch